Lori Vallow's brother recalls talk with sister: 'I knew right then and there that the kids were dead'

 The older brother of Lori Vallow, the so-called "doomsday cult" mom charged in the deaths of her two children and her former husband, grew concerned when she and their other brother adopted apocalyptic beliefs.

-Adam Cox discussed his sister in a bonus episode on the podcast: "The Followers: Madness of Two," which detailed the tangled case over several episodes.
-He described her as a great sibling who played sports together while growing up in a Mormon family in Southern California.
+Adam Cox discussed his sister in a bonus episode on the podcast "The Followers: Madness of Two," which detailed the tangled case over several episodes.
+He described her as a great sibling who played sports while growing up in a Mormon family in Southern California.

 Years later, Vallow and her brother, Alex Cox, embraced doomsday prophecies, even before she met her fifth husband, Chad Daybell, an author who wrote about such beliefs.